 After the environmental assessment (or the environmental report if it has been determined that a Notice of Opportunity to Request a Public Hearing will be published) for the project has been approved, the Region, or their consultant, prepares and distributes the legal notice and other public hearing notification documents according to the list and process shown in FDM 6-15-20.3.
-The Region or their consultant also distributes the legal notice and other public hearing notification for public hearing.
+The Region or their consultant also distributes the legal notice and other documentation to each appropriate recipient listed in the standard distribution for public hearing.